 Cruise line transfers seem like a great idea — after all, if you’re getting a ride from the cruise company to the port, you know you won’t miss your ship.
 However, the cruise transfers only run on the day of the cruise.
 That means if you fly in a day early for your trip, you are out of luck.

 They are also expensive.
-For example, Carnival charges about $30 round trip per person to get you from the Miami airport to the Port of Miami — a 10-mile ride.
-Compare that to a taxi or Uber, which will charge you about $35 round trip for up to four passengers.
+For example, Carnival charges about $23 per person one-way to get you from the Miami airport to the Port of Miami — a 10-mile ride.
+Compare that to a taxi or Uber, which will charge you about $25-30 each way for up to four passengers.
 Meanwhile, with a taxi or other transportation, you aren’t tied to the cruise shuttle’s schedule.

 20. Cruise prices are the same on every website